 Barbell curls medium grip: Sets 2 – 3 Reps 8 - 10, works the mid-and inside

-(Hands shoulder width apart, ‘don’t heave the weight’; keep the back and shoulders straight, make the biceps do the work, don’t allow the barbell to come to the chest, keep the tension on the biceps, focus on the movement)
+Hands shoulder width apart, ‘don’t heave the weight’; keep the back and Shoulders straight, make the Biceps do the work, don’t allow the barbell to come to the Chest, keeping tension on the Biceps, (focus on the movement).

-(Slightly wider than shoulder width grip will target the inside head of the biceps, keep the movement the same as you would with a regular barbell curl, keep the barbell back 6 to 8 inches from the chest, at the top, keeping tension on the biceps).
+Assume a wider than Shoulder width grip will target the inside head of the biceps, keep the movement the same as you would with a regular barbell curl, keeping the barbell back 6 to 8 inches from the Chest at the top of the exercise keeping tension on the biceps.

 Preacher curls performed with EZ bar: sets 2 – 3 Reps 10 - 12, lower biceps.

-(The middle and lower portion of the biceps take the brunt of the effort here.
-With free weight training exercises like preacher curls; try to allow the biceps to stretch in the bottom and contract at the top of each rep).
+The middle and lower portion of the Biceps take the brunt of the effort here.
+With free weight training exercises like preacher curls; try to allow the Biceps to stretch in the bottom while contracting at the top of each rep.

 Hammer curls French press bar: Sets 2 - 3 Reps 8 - 10, works the outside biceps.

-(With hammer curls stimulation is generally felt in the brachialis and outside biceps, but commonly gives a nice appeal of wider thicker looking biceps).
+With hammer curls stimulation is generally felt in the brachialis and outside Biceps, commonly giving an appeal of wider thicker looking biceps.

-Note: Try to work the biceps from different angles to stimulate the inner and outer heads.
+Note: Try to work the Biceps from different angles to stimulate both inner and outer heads.

-(Body weight Dips can be toughies to perform, try your best, keep the trunk and legs straight, but... knees bent to keep you from swinging, lower yourself as deep as you can, push back out and squeeze on each rep).
+As mentioned: body weight Dips can be toughies to perform, try your best, keep the trunk and legs straight, with knees bent to keep from swinging.
+Lower as deep as you can, push back out squeezing the Triceps on each rep.

-(Use a bench/chair, add plate weight if you need, seated dips use a lot of shoulder and triceps strength, lower into the exercise for a deep stretch in the bottom, drive up and squeeze the triceps at the top of each rep).
+Using a bench/chair, add plate weight to increase resistance if needed, seated dips use a lot of Shoulder and Triceps strength, lower into the exercise for a deep stretch in the bottom, drive up and squeeze the Triceps at the top of each rep.

-(Push-downs isolate most of the stress to the outside of the triceps, keep the elbows tight to your sides, don’t come past 90° with the forearms, fully extend and squeeze).
+Push-downs isolate most of the stress to the outside of the triceps, keep the elbows tight to your sides, try to avoid coming past 90° with the forearms, then fully extend and squeeze.

 legs the Thighs